 For less demanding cooling needs, and where water is not available for evaporative cooling, the geothermal fluid may be cooled by air.
 Air is forced through coils or radiators through which the fluid from the turbine is circulated by large fans.
 One or more fans per megawatt of electricity generated are required and the fans must be placed so that there is an unrestricted flow of air into and out or the fans.
 For larger systems they are commonly placed horizontally about 7.5 m (25 feet) above ground level).
 Advantages of air cooling include a low profile compared with evaporative cooling towers and no water use or plumes of steam rising above the cooling system.
 Disadvantages include noise, variable cooling temperature, and a relatively large footprint.
 Large fans beat the air as they rotate.
 The maximum noise is emitted in the direction that the fan blows, which is generally up.
 By erecting sound barriers the noise from the fans can be mitigated.
 The cooling temperature of air cooling is strongly coupled to air temperature and varies throughout the day and throughout the seasons.
 Thus, the efficiency of an air-cooled power plant fluctuates down and up as the air temperature rises and falls, respectively.

-The image to the right shows the Soda Lake II binary geothermal power plant in Nevada.
+The image below shows the Soda Lake II binary geothermal power plant in Nevada.
 There is a man in the center right of the image for scale.
 In the center of the image are two binary power plants, each capable of generating six and a half megawatts of power.
 Visible equipment includes heat exchangers, turbines, and generators.
 The only large part of the system is the air cooling which is mounted on the elevated platform above and just behind the generating units.
 Each short cylinder on the platform contains a cooling fan, and these extend off the image to the left and right.
 The power plant is still small, but it would be a fraction the size without the air cooling fans.

 Where water is relatively abundant, but may not be consumed, jacketed water cooling may be used.
 This system has only been deployed in very small systems at present, but could be scaled up to much larger systems if sufficient water flows were available.
 To an everyday analogy, air cooling is like most motorcycle engines where air flows past the cylinder head to cool the engine.
 Jacketed water cooling is like most automobile engines which have a jacket around the cylinder head through which the engine coolant is circulated to cool the engine and the coolant removes the heat to be lost elsewhere (the radiator).
 Jacketed water cooling cools the fluid from the turbine by removing the heat with liquid water in a jacket or heat exchanger, keeping the cooling water separated from the working fluid.
 In a binary power plant the working fluid is then recirculated for reheating.
 The warmed cooling water is usually reinjected back into the ground and replaced with new cooling water.
 The advantages of this system are that it is relatively quiet, small, and maintains a very low, constant temperature on the outflow side of the turbine.
 The only disadvantage is that it requires a large volume of cooling water: the volume of cooling water is approximately equal to the volume of geothermal fluid pumped from the production well(s).
 However, the use is non-consumptive and non-polluting water use, and the warmed water is immediately replaced into the ground.
 The only consideration is the change in temperature of the water.